Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 Its logo is the ![fire emoticon](??), the U+1F525 Unicode character.

-Mojo is also the first language to introduce emojis as file extensions!
+Mojo is also the first language to introduce emojis as file extensions:
 Mojo’s source files have the fire emoticon extension like hello.🔥, or alternatively *.mojo*, as in *hello.mojo*.
 Mojo’s packages have the emoticon extension like greetings.📦, or alternatively *.mojopkg*, as in *greetings.mojopkg*.

 Mojo users are called *mojicians 🪄*.
 The universe of all things Mojo is called the *Modverse*.